bigphoton/arch/README.md

  * Global constants are in upper-case, `LIKE_THIS`.
  * Keep names short
  * Give and take credit where it's due
+ * Initial and date your FIXME and TODO notes

 ## philosophy